-Senesac (2003) reviewed published projects that have implemented the Roy Adaptation Model in institutional practice settings and identified seven distinct projects ranging from an ideology basis for a single unit to hospital-wide projects.
-In some cases the published project developed from a unit implementation to a full agency implementation, as in one of the early projects reported by Mastal, Hammond, and Roberts (1982).
+Senesac (2003) reviewed published projects that have implemented the Roy adaptation model in institutional practice settings and identified seven distinct projects ranging from an ideology basis for a single unit to hospitalwide projects.
+In some cases the published project developed from a unit implementation to a full agency implementation, as in one of the early projects reported by Mastal et al. (1982).
 Gray (1991) discussed involvement in five projects.
 She reported that not all implementation projects were completed due to changes in hospital management, philosophy, or direction.

-Gray's initial work was at a 132bed acute care, not-for-profit children's hospital.
+Gray's initial work was at a 132-bed acute care, not-for-profit children's hospital.
 Other projects varied from a 100-bed proprietary hospital to a 248-bed nonprofit, community-owned hospital.
 The main focus of the implementation projects was to improve patient care through quality nursing care plans and in some cases to develop performance standards.
-Two implementation projects in Colombia were reported on by Moreno (2007).
-One project was in an ambulatory rehabilitation service (Moreno, 2001) and the other a pediatric intensive care unit of a cardiology institute (Monroy et al., 2003).
-As hospitals in the United States work toward certification of Magnet Status, more nursing groups are requesting information about application of the Roy Adaptation Model in institutional health care settings.
+Two implementation projects in Colombia were reported on by Moreno-Ferguson and Alvarado-Garcia (2009).
+One project was in an ambulatory rehabilitation service (Moreno-Ferguson, 2001) and the other a pediatric intensive care unit of a cardiology institute (Monroy, 2003).
+As hospitals in the United States work toward certification of Magnet Status, more nursing groups are requesting information about application of the Roy adaptation model in institutional health-care settings.